kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 Airfoils
 ---------------
-The `airfoils` section of the turbine YAML file provides a database of airfoil coordinates, polars, and unsteady aero parameters.
+The :code:`airfoils` section of the turbine YAML file provides a database of airfoil coordinates, polars, and unsteady aero parameters.
 Each aifoil includes the following subfields:

-- `coordinates`: Defines the coordinates of the airfoils
+- :code:`coordinates`: Defines the coordinates of the airfoils
-- `aerodynamic_center`: Defines the chordwise position of aerodynamic center of the airfoils
+- :code:`aerodynamic_center`: Defines the chordwise position of aerodynamic center of the airfoils
-- `rthick`: Defines the relative thickness of the airfoils
+- :code:`rthick`: Defines the relative thickness of the airfoils
-- `polars`: Defines the polars of the airfoils
+- :code:`polars`: Defines the polars of the airfoils

-Multiple sets of `polars` can be defined for each airfoil at varying conditions, for example distinguishing wind tunnel conditions and numerical results, or different roughness conditions.
+Multiple sets of :code:`polars` can be defined for each airfoil at varying conditions, for example distinguishing wind tunnel conditions and numerical results, or different roughness conditions.
 Also, for each configuration, multiple sets of polars can be defined at varying Reynolds number.
 Note that for every set of polars the user can opt to specify the unsteady parameters often required by aeroelastic models.

 An example of the `FFA-W3-211` airfoil used in the IEA-15MW turbine is shown below.